gatewayd-io/docs/pages/07-miscellaneous/glossary.md

 ## Proxy

 The proxy object is responsible for handling the traffic between the database client and the database server and is directly connected to the [server](#server) object.

+## Pool

+The pool object is responsible for managing the [client](#client) objects and is directly connected to the [proxy](#proxy) object.

+## Connection health check

+The proxy object will periodically check the connection health by disconnecting stale connections the database server and creating the same number of new connections to the database server.

+## Stale connection

+A stale connection is a connection that has not been used for a long time and is considered unhealthy.